 How do Flavonoids work?

 There are about 6,000 classified flavonoids to date, with various types and subgroups.
-Each helps the body function through regulating or moderating cellular activity, on the one hand, while preventing the onset of disease, on the other.
+Each helps the body function by regulating or moderating cellular activity and protecting against illness.

-One of the best-known flavonoids is quercetrin.
-This flavonoid can mitigate inflammation-related conditions such as eczema, and allergic reactions such as hay fever.
+One of the best-known flavonoids is quercetrin, which mitigates inflammation-related conditions such as eczema and allergic reactions such as hay fever.

 Reservatrol, an antioxidant found in wine, plums, and berries, may help protect against cancer and heart disease.